mrclay/minify/docs/CommonProblems.wiki.md

 This is usually due to an unusual server setup.
 You can see the cause of 400 responses using FirePHP (See [Debugging](Debugging.wiki.md)).

+## Long URL parameters are ignored

+Some server setups will refuse to populate very long `$_GET` params.
+Use groups to shorten the URLs.

 ## PHP/Apache crashes

 [PCRE (which provides regular expressions) commonly crashes PHP](https://www.google.com/search?q=pcre+php+crash) and this is nearly impossible to solve in PHP code.
 Things to try: